2017 NFL Draft Winners, Losers: Analyzing Best, Worst Of Wild First Round

 Dalvin Cook

 The Florida State running back tallied more than 2,200 total yards and 20 total touchdowns last season.
 You could even make the case he’s better than Stanford running back Christian McCaffrey, who went to the Carolina Panthers at No. 8.
-However, Cook was not selected Thursday as teams opted for tight ends and defensive players in the second half of the first round.
+However, Cook wasn’t selected Thursday as teams opted for tight ends and defensive players in the second half of the first round.
 He should be among the first players taken in Round 2, though.

-Offensive Lineman
+Offensive Linemen

 Utah left tackle Garett Bolles (Broncos, No. 20) and Wisconsin right tackle Ryan Ramczyk (Saints, No. 32) were the only offensive lineman taken in Round 1.
-It broke a streak of at least two offensive lineman being selected in the top 10 in each of the last four drafts.
+It broke a streak of at least two offensive linemen being selected in the top 10 in each of the last four drafts.

 Thumbnail photo via Bill Streicher/USA TODAY Sports Images